Conference: Endotoxin and Pyrogen Testing

-This Conference will inform you about current developments in Endotoxin and Pyrogen testing as well as the practical use of established test methods like LAL for Endotoxin testing.
+This conference will inform you about current developments in Endotoxin and Pyrogen testing, implementation of new methods as well as the practical use of established test methods like LAL for Endotoxin testing.

 You become informed about

 - Feasibility of new and innovative products and methods